DanielK0896/Camunda-Slack-Bot/docs/channelKick.md

-# /channelKick
+# /channel/kick

-Kick a user out of a slack channel
+Kick a user out of a slack channel.

 ## Variables to pass